muellerberndt/sabre/README.md

 $ node sabre.js mycontract.sol
 ```

-### Notes

-Sabre doesn't deal with Soldity files that define multiple contracts: If `solc-js` returns more than one contract it will simply submit the first one in the list.
+Note that Sabre doesn't deal with Soldity files that define multiple contracts.
+If `solc-js` returns more than one contract it will simply submit the first one in the list.

 ## Links